-The Shasta River just experienced the driest water year on record preceded by a critically dry year in 2020.
+The Shasta River just experienced the driest water year on record preceeded by a critically dry year in 2020.
+The System was identified in the State Water Resources Control Board SAFER assessmetn as a system at risk of be3ing able to continue to provide safe drinking water.
 Montague Water Conservation District was able to aquire an emergency petition to supply water to the City of Montague via the Shasta River as a conduit which also provided instream flow for 23 miles of the Shasta River before being diverted for the City of Montague.
 The conserved water was also used in fire protection during the Lava and Antelope Fires.
 The Shasta River Dam No. 60.000-Dwinnell Reservoir-Lake Shastina was also used during this current drought to supplement flows to reach curtailment flow targets for migrating salmon.